CS207-group2/cs207-FinalProject/docs/README.md

 Interface is our main class where an instance of our class can be instantiated by passing in a function.
 Next, the user can pass in a scalar or a list of numbers into the get_der method to evaluate the derivative(s) of the function with respect to the point(s).
 Furthermore, our class supports multivariable differentiation, where the user can write a multivariable function, pass in a 2d list where each list represents the derivative calculation at each value, and get back the Jacobian matrix.

 #### Implementation
-The interface object contains 3 attributes which are fn, ndim, and l. fn represents the function that we want to evaluate a derivative at, ndim is the number of dimensions of the function (how many functions we want to evaluate), and l is the number of variables in the function.
+The interface object contains 4 attributes which are fn, ndim, l, and multivar. fn represents the function that we want to evaluate a derivative at, ndim is the number of dimensions of the function (how many functions we want to evaluate), and l is the number of variables in the function.
 While fn is passed into the function and ndim is optionally passed in, l is inferred from fn through the usage of the inspect module.
+However, in the case of when a single list is passed in and the goal is to do a multivariable gradient calculation wrt each element in the list (eg finding gradient wrt each beta in gradient descent), the multivar boolean variable needs to be set to True to indicate that it is a multivariable function, so that l can be correctly set.

 The get_der function works by first determining which type of an input is given to the function through the usage of ndim and l as well as what type of an argument is passed into the get_der function (whether it's a scalar or a list).
 The function then handles these cases separately.
 For the single variable case (l = 1), if function argument is a scalar, then a dual object is instantiated and passed into fn, the function attribute, so that the derivative can be calculated.
 If the argument is a list, then the same operation done in a scalar is repeatedly done through a for loop and the result will be appended to a list and returned.
 In the multivariable case (l>1), then the derivative with respect to each variable is calculated separately and appended to the returned list.